 The maximum size of the pipeline JAR filename is 200 characters.
 The maximum size of the pipeline JAR file is 500MB.
 If the POST transaction for the JAR file cannot be completed within 50 minutes, the connection will be closed by the remote host and return an error.

-For details about developing pipelines using the HERE platform, visit SDK for Java & Scala Developers.
+For details about developing pipelines using the HERE platform, visit the HERE Workspace for Java and Scala Developers.
 And, for information dealing with use of the data libraries in a pipeline, see the documentation for the various data libraries.
 Several Code Examples are available for download.

 As mentioned above, a pipeline JAR file must be designed for batch processing or for stream processing.
 This involves using the correct Maven archetype from the SDK for your development project.
 Even if you are developing your pipeline without using a Maven Archetype, you must still meet all of the requirements covered by those archetypes.
 The archetype is designed as your project template for the basic pipeline code.
 There is more that your project needs, described in the following sections.

 The Maven Archetypes provide all basic dependencies in the pom.xml file, located in the processor sub-project.
 You must manually add custom dependencies used by your processing logic here.
 For more information, see Build a Batch Pipeline with Maven Archetypes (Java) and Build a Batch Pipeline with Maven Archetypes (Scala).